5GBioShield

-The Bauer 5GBioShield, usually shortened to 5GBioShield, is a fraudulent protective device which the sellers claims to protect against radiation from 5G mobile networks.
-The device was invented by clinical pharmacist Jacques Bauer and former scientist Ilija Lakicevic and marketed by Sacha Stone.
+The Bauer 5GBioShield, usually shortened to 5GBioShield, is a fraudulent device which was claimed to protect against radiation from 5G mobile networks.
+The device was invented by clinical pharmacist Jacques Bauer and former scientist Ilija Lakicevic and marketed by alternative medicine activist Sacha Stone.
 The product, which was sold for approximately £330 through an affiliate marketing scheme, was found to be composed of a normal USB thumb drive and a sticker.
-As of April 26, 2022, it is now not possible to purchase the USB key from the official website.
-British Trading Standards determined that the device was a scam.
+As of April 26, 2022, the official website is no longer online.
+British Trading Standards officials determined that the device was a scam.